Skip to content

 Creating wood pasture and native broadleaf woodland

-Some areas will be planted with individual parkland trees to create wood pasture and others will be planted with a blend of native broadleaved trees to restore woodland.
+Some areas have been planted with individual parkland trees to create wood pasture and others planted with a blend of native broadleaved trees to restore woodland.

-The predominant tree species in the woodland will be oak, with added lime, sweet chestnut, beech and field maple.
+The predominant tree species in the woodland is oak, with added lime, sweet chestnut, beech and field maple.
 Countless species can thrive in wooded areas, from common birds and mammals to rare flora and fungi.

 Planting traditional orchards

-We will also be restoring traditional orchards with local varieties of apple, pear, damson, plum and cherry trees and establishing a new hedgerow with native species, providing a much-needed habitat for insect pollinators.
+We have planted trees to restore traditional orchards with local varieties of apple, pear, damson, plum and cherry trees and a new hedgerow with native species, providing a much-needed habitat for insect pollinators.
 Research shows that traditional orchards and hedgerows have been in decline in the UK, with wildlife losing out on important habitats and resources.
 We are proud to be restoring these priority habitats in the heart of Herefordshire, a county famous for its fruit producing heritage.

 Find out more about National Highways environment and wellbeing fund by following the link below.